Redistributor: Transforming Empirical Data Distributions: Description of the Method

-where $\eqd$ denotes equality in distribution.\\ While this is straightforward in principle, in practice one may not have access to the CDFs or PPFs of $S$ and $T$, and needs to estimate them from samples.
-When the number of samples in small, this can be accomplished nicely via kernel density estimation (see \Cref{alg:KDEW}).
-In order to produce a~continuous and invertible transform in the case of large sample sizes, as may, for example, be encountered when using this algorithm as a~preprocessing step for machine learning, we use a~continuous piecewise linear empirical estimator (see \Cref{alg:L}) of a~cumulative distribution function $F$.
-Specifically, for samples $X_1,\dots,X_n$ it maps $X_k$ to $\tfrac{k}{n+1}$ and is linear in between, whereas the behaviour outside of the range of the observed samples should be chosen depending on the use case\footnote{Roughly speaking, the issue is that extrapolation to inputs outside the range of the observed samples, requires some assumption of the probability distribution from which they are sampled.
-For more details on this see Section~\ref{subsec:boundaries}}.
-The implementation of these methods is described in more detail in the next Section. \\ In Section~\ref{Se:Mat} we prove consistency of our empirical estimator, i.e.\@ quantify how the transformation obtained by replacing $F_S$ in \eqref{eq:R_def} with our empirical estimator, based on $n$ independent and identically distributed (iid) samples, approximates the transformation using the true CDF as $n$ increases.
-As demonstrated in Section~\ref{sec:use_cases} this transformation turns out to be quite useful when applied to images by treating them as a collection of pixels, even though it is certainly not reasonable to assume that the pixels of an image are independent.
-We will discuss the theoretic underpinning of this in Section~\ref{sec:statistical_heresy}.
+While this is straightforward in principle, in practice one may not have access to the~CDFs or PPFs of $S$ and $T$, and needs to estimate them from samples.
+When the~number of samples in small, this can be accomplished nicely via kernel density estimation (see \Cref{alg:KDEW}).
+In order to produce a~continuous and invertible transform in the~case of large sample sizes, as may, for example, be encountered when using this algorithm as a~preprocessing step for machine learning, we use a~continuous piecewise linear empirical estimator (see \Cref{alg:L}) of a~cumulative distribution function $F$.
+Specifically, for samples $X_1,\dots,X_n$ it maps $X_k$ to $\tfrac{k}{n+1}$ and is linear in between, whereas the~behaviour outside of the~range of the~observed samples should be chosen depending on the~use case\footnote{Roughly speaking, extrapolation to inputs outside the~range of the~observed samples requires some assumption of the~probability distribution from which they are sampled.
+For more details on this see~\Cref{subsec:boundaries}}.
+The~implementation of these methods is described in more detail in the~next Section.

+In~\Cref{sec:math}, we prove consistency of our empirical estimator, i.e.\@ quantify how the~transformation obtained by replacing $F_S$ in \eqref{eq:R_def} with our empirical estimator, based on $n$ independent and identically distributed (iid) samples, approximates the~transformation using the~true CDF as $n$ increases.
+As demonstrated in~\Cref{sec:use_cases}, this transformation turns out to be quite useful when applied to images by treating them as a~collection of pixels, even though it is certainly not reasonable to assume that the~pixels of an~image are independent.
+We will discuss the~theoretic underpinning of this in \Cref{sec:multidim}.